-Aquilegia are an easy to grow spring flowering perennial.
-Aquilegia have attractive leaves at the base of the plant, supporting delicate flowers as shown in the images.
-The image far left shows the Aquilegia 'Swan lavender' with Euonymus and a deciduous yellow rhododendron, a lovely spring combination which is really bright and yellow.
+Aquilegia are an easy to grow, spring flowering perennial.
+They require very little attention and are not fussy about their growing conditions which is why they are labelled green wheelbarrow indicating easy to grow.
+Aquilegia have attractive leaves at the base of the plant, with a long stem supporting delicate flowers as shown in the images.
+The image far left shows the Aquilegia 'Swan lavender' with variegated Euonymus, and a deciduous yellow rhododendron, a lovely spring combination which is really bright and yellow.

-Aquilegia will mix in with other plants and shrubs easily and are a good spring flowering plant.
+Aquilegia mixes well with other plants and shrubs and are a good spring flowering plant.
 When growing Aquilegia best to note that they are a self seeding plant, easy to remove where not wanted but once Aquilegia are established they do seed across the garden.

 In common with some Hellebores, their flower heads tend to hang down which can make it difficult to see the delicate beauty of the flower heads.
 Although the foliage on Aquilegia fades and dies back they are not a true herbaceous perennial which dies back completely to bare earth in the winter.
 After spring flowering the leaves become pale and are best cut off and the plant will grow fresh foliage in late summer /autumn.
 One advantage of Aquilegia is they flower reliably year after year.
 Aquilegia grow to around 60-70 cms, which suggests when growing Aquilegia they are best placed in the middle of the border in terms of height.

 There is a scented variety called Aquilegia 'fragrans' which has white /cream flowers.
 There are many varieties to chose from and all Aquilegia flower from spring until early summer.